 There’s plenty of nice photographs to accompany the words and there’s also an introduction chapter which sheds some light on kit, safety, access, etc – I did find it slightly ‘sponsor-centric’ in places but both useful and interesting never the less and I think that would be especially true to anyone just cutting their teeth.

 There’s a total of 26 different rides inside and they range in length from less than 20km to over 600km.
 Yep, that’s quite a difference but the average is closer to 60km, not 600, so they aren’t generally multi-day epics.
 I’ll admit that I did find the distribution of the routes a bit puzzling – it’s nice to see the south well represented with 8 because it’s somewhere that’s often overlooked.
 Northern England doesn’t fair quite so well with 5 but poor old Wales only scores a paltry 2.
 If my maths is correct, that makes fifteen in total for England and Wales, with the remaining 11 all north of the border.
 I know Markus the author hails from Scotland so maybe it’s to be expected?
-Perhaps there’s going to be a second volume which may redress the balance or perhaps it’s just me who thinks it’s somewhat askew?
+Perhaps there’s going to be a second volume which may redress the balance or perhaps it’s just me who thinks it’s somewhat askew and opion will be largely dictated by where you live?
 I don’t know.

 That aside, it’s a useful guide for anyone who enjoys riding on a surface that isn’t tarmac and maybe wants to spread their wings and go somewhere beyond their doorstep.
 I just want to reiterate the point I made when I reviewed ‘Gravel Rides Scotland’ and it’s that, there is nothing that makes these routes gravel bike specific.
-You’ll enjoy them on any bike, it’s simply that they are suitable for gravel bikes, so don’t be put off should you not happen to own a gravel bike.
+You’ll enjoy them on any bike, it’s simply that they are suitable for gravel bikes, so don’t be put off should you not happen to own a bicycle fitted with drop bars.

 A copy will cost you £25 and it’s Available from Vertebrate